harbour/core/harbour/contrib/hbnetio/readme.txt

       is terminated by CHR(0) so it's not possible to use these two characters as part of password.
-Anyhow when passwords are required then it's recommended to open the connection by NETIO_CONNECT() and then specify only server and port is server is not unique enough to chose from existing connections.
+Anyhow when passwords are required then it's recommended to open the connection by NETIO_CONNECT() and then specify only server and port if server is not unique enough to chose from existing connections.
 If server is not given then default connection is chosen.